xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 --http.trusted-origin all
 ```

-Setting this option will lead to the ArangoDB server responding with an
+Setting this option will lead to the AvocadoDB server responding with an
 `Access-Control-Allow-Credentials: true` HTTP header to all incoming CORS requests.

 Command-line options
 --------------------

-Quite a few startup options in ArangoDB 2 were double negations (like
+Quite a few startup options in AvocadoDB 2 were double negations (like
 `--server.disable-authentication false`).
-In ArangoDB 3 these are now expressed as
+In AvocadoDB 3 these are now expressed as
 positives (e. g. `--server.authentication`).
-Also the options between the ArangoDB
+Also the options between the AvocadoDB
 server and its client tools have being unified.
 For example, the logger options are
 now the same for the server and the client tools.
 Additionally many options have
 been moved into more appropriate topic sections.